SeiryuZ/HemeWeb/proposal/README.md

 **Cloud Computing**

-In answering huge computational power required by researchers and academics, concept called grid computing is envisioned in 1990s [13][14].
+In response to the huge demand for computational power by researchers and academics, a concept called grid computing was envisioned in 1990s [13][14].
-This vision consider computing resources analogous to power grid, where user should not care from where the resources are acquired and how it is delivered to the user.
-What user should see is that there are computing resources available and it could come from anywhere and in any form.
-This paradigm is mainly developed with the interest of researchers and academia that the business models caters to the most [15].
+This vision considered computing resources analogous to power grid, where user should not care from where the resources are acquired and how it is delivered to the user.
+This paradigm was mainly developed with the interest of researchers and academia that the business models caters to the most [15].
 Grid computing typically give CPU hours based on the proposal that is vetted by the institutions.
 Example of this institution is TeraGrid which operates until 2011 [16].

-Cloud computing share similar vision with grid computing paradigm on how the computing resources are acquired and delivered are invisible to the users, but different on the execution of the business model.
-It is massively scalable, allow abstract encapsulation of computing resources, dynamicaly configured and delivered on-demand and most importantly, driven by economies of scale [15].
-Since it is driven by economies of scale, it is in the interest of cloud providers to provide features that users actually needs and want to pay for, therefore creating a tight feedback loop between users and the providers to develop the platform better than how grid computing handle feature developments.
+Cloud computing shares similar vision with the grid computing paradigm, in that the computing resources are acquired and delivered are invisible to the users, but different on the execution of the business model.
+It is massively scalable, allows abstract encapsulation of computing resources, dynamicaly configured and delivered on-demand and most importantly, driven by economies of scale [15].
+Since it is driven by economies of scale, it is in the interest of cloud providers to provide features that users actually need and want to pay for, therefore creating a tight feedback loop between users and the providers to develop the platform better than how grid computing handle feature developments.

-This has allowed cloud vendors to grow significantly, that in 2013 it was noted that some cloud vendors could reach more than 90% growth per annum [17].
-These growth further fuels demand and allow them to cut pricing for their service multiple times [18][19][20] and create more demands.
+This has allowed cloud vendors to grow significantly, for example in 2013 it was noted that some cloud vendors could reach more than 90% growth per annum [17].
+This growth further fuels demand and allow them to cut pricing for their service multiple times [18][19][20] and create more demands.
-This development has allowed business or institutions to offload their computational need to the cloud vendors for a price rather than building their own infrastructure.
-This scenario could also be used for our purpose of reproducing computational research without needing to worry about preventing other researches getting their share of computational resource.
+This development has allowed businesses and institutions to offload their computational need to the cloud vendors for a price rather than building their own infrastructure.
+This scenario could also be used for our purpose of performing or reproducing computational research without needing to have access to large HPC systems.

-Cloud vendors like amazon also capitalize on the need of computing resources for HPC application that they promote themselves for this capabilities [10].
+Cloud vendors like Amazon also capitalize on the need for computing resources for HPC applications [10].
-Running HPC application on cloud vendors, while incurring performance overhead, are a viable alternative to supercomputers as shown by the nekkloud project [21], NASA HPC Applications [22], and few other case study, one of which is [23].
+Running HPC applications on cloud platforms, while incurring performance overhead, can be a viable alternative to supercomputers as shown by the nekkloud project [21], NASA HPC Applications [22], and HPC applications benchmark in cloud case study [23].
+Also, part of this project is to demonstrate that HemeLB can run acceptably on a cloud platform.
-HemeWeb project should also run perfectly fine on cloud infrastructures without worrying about the merit of their reproduction of research interest being not a top priority.

 **How other HPC projects deal with similar problems**